Steven Sikes was born in Charlotte, NC on December 20, 1949. He

 Company while still in school at the University of Oregon.
 He married Melita Wickham in 2003.

-They also have exceptionally beautiful children, two daughters and three sons.
+They also have exceptionally beautiful children, first two daughters, followed by four sons, the youngest born August

-chemistry, and works on business development and special projects at Aquero Company.
-He is skilled and thoroughly trained
+works on business development and special projects at Aquero Company.
+He is skilled and thoroughly trained in synthesis,

-in synthesis, analytical methods, and performance assessment.
-He particularly is at home in pilot studies and field
+analytical methods, and performance assessment.
+He particularly is at home in pilot studies and field trials.
+He

-trials.
-He supervises and participates directly on-site during installation and commissioning of Aquero process-water
+supervises and participates directly on-site during installation and commissioning of Aquero process-water treatment systems.

 After receiving the Ph.D., Steve took a position as an NIH research fellow